ritazhousmile/CS515/README.md

 ## 📊 Progress Summary
 - 0/10 weeks completed
-- 0/13 labs completed (1 in progress)
+- 2/13 labs completed (0 in progress)
-- 0/9 programming assignments completed
+- 1/9 programming assignments completed (0 in progress)

 ---
 > 💡 **Tip:** Mark tasks as completed by changing `- [ ]` to `- [x]` or changing ⬜ to ✅